-However, several can help keep lead from being stored in a child’s body.
+However, several healthy foods can help keep lead from being stored in a child’s body.
 This is only a temporary way of protecting your child and doesn’t replace reducing your child’s lead exposure.

 These foods include:

-The recommends that most children be screened for lead poisoning with a blood test, especially those with a high risk of exposure.
+The Centers for Disease Control and Prevention recommends that most children be screened for lead poisoning with a blood test, especially those with a high risk of exposure.